 - Not an encasement mattress

-The mattress protector is supposed to be 100% waterproof on the surface.
-It is not an encasement mattress.
+The mattress protector is supposed to be 100% waterproof on the surface but is not an encasement mattress.
 The material that covers the edges and narrow sides of the mattress is not the same as the top of the protector – only the surface of this protector is waterproof.

-Many of the negative reviews I read were from customers who experienced leaks in their protector.
-Often this was caused by accidents (or spills) from children.
-It happens!
+Many of the negative reviews online are from customers who experienced leaks in their protector that were caused by accidents (or spills) from children.

 I decided to put the protector to the test.
 I poured 10 ozs of water in a concentrated area in the middle of my mattress.
 I thought this might mimic an accident or larger spill.